Yo-Hey: Smash and Wrestling New Classic (2011–2013)

-In 2011, Fujita moved to the United States for a short stay in the Funaki Dojo, run by Sho Funaki.
-He would then return to Japan under the ring name Yo-Hey, and received a tryout match in Smash which he passed.
+In 2011, Fujita moved to the United States for a short stay in the Funaki Dojo, run by Shoichi Funaki.
+He then returned to Japan under the ring name Yo-Hey and received a tryout match in Smash, which he passed.
 He made his re-debut in 2011, losing to Akira, but would leave Smash later in the year due to a disagreement between Smash owner Tajiri and financial backer Masakazu Sakai.
 After that, he debuted in Wrestling New Classic alongside Yusuke Kodama, losing to Mikey Whipwreck and Tajiri on May 26, 2012.
 He left WNC to become a freelancer in 2013.

 All Japan Pro Wrestling (2012, 2014–2016)

 In 2012, he began competing in All Japan Pro Wrestling (AJPW) under the ring name Gillette, participating the 2012 AJPW Junior Tag League with Kai, finishing with 4 points and failing to make it to the finals.
 He would return participating in the 2012 Junior Hyper League finishing his block with 2 points and failing to advance.
 After that, he would make sporadic appearances as Yo-Hey until 2016 when he made his last appearance, teaming with Sushi and losing to Billyken Kid and Toru.